 There’s plenty of extra heel and toe padding on these and I’ve found that Darn Tough keeps their toe seams perfectly flat.
 Totally unnoticeable and great for a traditional leather hiking boot.
 Overall, these are probably the best socks for hiking.

-Women’s Version: Darn Tough Hiker Micro Crew Cushion Socks
+Women’s Model: Darn Tough Hiker Micro Crew Cushion Socks

 Medium weight, medium cushion, full length sock for any size hiking boot.
 If you’re not sure what hiking sock is right for you, this might be the one.
 With a name like “Smartwool” you have to assume they make some of best merino wool socks and you would be right!